Tel: 00 353 61 202015

 - Analytical sciences

-During the third and fourth years you will undertake additional modules in biochemistry, genetic engineering, microbial technology, diagnostics, applied immunology and bioinformatics.
-In the final year a stream of elective modules allows the student to specialise in topics such as Biomaterials (new materials in the medical device industry), entrepreneurship and other business options.
-A project, which is undertaken throughout the final year, allows a problem to be analysed in depth and, if you're interested in postgraduate research, gives you the opportunity to carry out an exploratory investigation of a potential research topic.
+During the third and fourth years you will undertake additional specialised modules in biochemistry, genetic engineering, microbial technology, diagnostics, applied immunology and bioinformatics.
+In the final year a stream of elective modules allows the student to specialise in topics such as Biomaterials (new materials in the medical device industry), entrepreneurship, waste management and specialised biochemistry modules.
+A project, which is undertaken throughout the final year, allows students to analyse a problem in depth and, if interested in postgraduate research, gives you the opportunity to carry out an exploratory investigation of a potential research topic.

 During the spring semester of year 3 and the subsequent summer, a period of Cooperative Education (student placement in industry) provides experience of the practice and application of industrial biochemistry in a working environment.
 Such relevant industrial experience, gained either at home or abroad, has proven particularly beneficial to students seeking employment in industry after completing their studies.